Impedyme Dual Active Bridge Control car charger wireframe

 Future Enhancements

-• Integration of AI-based adaptive control for efficiency optimization.
+• Integration of AI-based adaptive control for real-time efficiency tuning

-• Implementation of multi-level DAB topologies for higher power applications.
+• Exploration of multi-level DAB topologies for higher power applications